telerik/fiddler-everywhere-docs/user-guide/settings/privacy.md

 # Privacy Menu

-The **Privacy** sub-menu provides options to stop receiving emails from Progress and its partners as well as to request the deletion of your Fiddler Everywhere associated account.
+The **Privacy** sub-menu provides options to stop receiving emails from Progress and its partners and request the deletion of your Fiddler Everywhere associated account.

-- **Unsubscribe**&mdash;To submit a request to unsubscribe from receiving future emails, click the **Unsubscribe** link.
-You will be redirected to a unsubscribe page where you can follow the instructions.
+- **Unsubscribe from Emails**&mdash;To submit a request to unsubscribe from receiving future emails, click the **Unsubscribe** link.
+You will be redirected to an unsubscribe page where you can follow the instructions.

-- **Submit "Delete Account" request**&mdash;To submit a request, click the **Submit "Delete Account" request** link.
-You will be redirected to a page where you can follow the instructions.
+- **Delete YOur Fiddler Account**&mdash;To submit a request, follow the **Privacy Center** link.
+You will be redirected to a page where you can submit a deletion request.
-- **Automatically send data to help us improve the product**&mdash;Your information and usage statistics help us understand product usage better and continue building the product you love.
-To subscribe or unsubscribe from participating in the usage statistics sharing, check or, respectively, uncheck the **Automatically send data to help us improve the product** option.
-Click **Save** to apply the change.

 The following figure displays the **Privacy** menu settings.